CIMR (Copernicus Imaging Microwave Radiometer)

 - Carrying a novel ‘conically-scanning' multi-frequency microwave radiometer, the mission will measure sea-surface temperature, sea-ice concentration and sea-surface salinity.
 It will also observe a wide range of other sea-ice parameters such as sea-ice thickness and sea-ice drift.
 CIMR is being developed in response to high-priority requirements from key Arctic user communities and will support the EU Integrated Policy for the Arctic.
 5)

-- Thales Alenia Space will serve as mission prime with main partners OHB Italia for the instrument and HPS (High Performance Space Structure System GmbH) for the Antenna Reflector.
+- Thales Alenia Space will serve as mission prime with main partners OHB Italia for the instrument and HPS (High-Performance Space Structure System GmbH) for the Antenna Reflector.
 This mission is dedicated to provide observations of Sea-Surface Temperature (SST), Sea-Ice Concentration (SIC) and Sea-Surface Salinity (SSS).
-Uniquely, it would also observe a wide range of other sea-ice parameters as Sea Ice Thickness (SIT), Sea Ice Drift (SID), Ice Type/Stage, Snow Depth on Sea Ice or Ice Surface Temperature (IST).
-CIMR responds to high-priority requirements from key Arctic user communities and will improve continuity of missions monitoring the Polar Regions, notably in terms of spatial resolution (~5 km) temporal resolution (sub-daily) and geophysical accuracy.
-CIMR measurement performances are at worldwide state of art.
+Uniquely, it would also observe a wide range of other sea-ice parameters such as Sea Ice Thickness (SIT), Sea Ice Drift (SID), Ice Type/Stage, Snow Depth on Sea Ice or Ice Surface Temperature (IST).
+CIMR responds to high-priority requirements from key Arctic user communities and will improve the continuity of missions monitoring the Polar Regions, notably in terms of spatial resolution (~5 km) temporal resolution (sub-daily) and geophysical accuracy.
+CIMR measurement performances are at a worldwide state of art.

 - The CIMR system consists of up to 3 Satellites dedicated to day-and-night monitoring of land, ice and oceans flying in loose convoy with METOP SG satellite B. CIMR orbit is quasi-polar, near circular and sun-synchronous.
 In order to acquire measurements on a wide swath, the instrument rotates continuously about an axis parallel to the local spacecraft vertical.
-The antenna system view the Earth scene with a nearly constant incidence angle of about 55.5º.
+The antenna system views the Earth's scene with a nearly constant incidence angle of about 55.5º.

 - The CIMR satellites embark each a wide-swath conically-scanning multi-frequency microwave radiometer provided by OHB Italia and operating from L to ka band enabling radiometric measurements with unprecedented levels of accuracy.
 CIMR will be designed for a 7 years nominal lifetime with a sub-daily Arctic and Antarctic area coverage, it will be compatible with Vega-C and Ariane 6-2 launchers and will be fitted by a controlled reentry system.